dzearing/theme-proto/src/theming/core/CoreTheming.md

 ## States

-States are effectively partial styles that override a given style.
-They are also inherited and aggregated through the style inheritance system.
-The properties and modules that apply to styles, also apply to states.
+States are effectively partial layers that override a given layer.
+They are also inherited and aggregated through the layer inheritance system.
+The properties and modules that apply to layers, also apply to states.
 State definitions are assumed to be partial.
 See the following example.

     const themeDef = {
       settings: { foo: 1 },

-      // default style has a state called :hover with bar: 2
+      // default layer has a state called :hover with bar: 2
       states: { ':hover': { settings: { bar: 2 } } }
       }
-      styles: {
+      layers: {
         // hover will pick up bar: 2 from default and add foo: 2
         userDef1: { states: { ':hover': { settings: { foo: 2 } } } },